unraid/docs/docs/unraid-os/manual/vm-management.md

 at the LAN-router instead of inside the VM.
-We persist MAC address settings for the virtual interfaces you create, ensuring the VMs should get the same IP address each time they connect, as long as your router-managed DHCP pool doesn\'t run out of addresses.
+We persist MAC address settings for the virtual interfaces you create, ensuring the VMs should get the same IP address each time they connect, as long as your router-managed DHCP pool doesn't run out of addresses.
 So if you want to connect to your VM from another PC, laptop, tablet, or another type of device, you should use the public bridge.
 Enable public bridge in *Network settings \> Enable bridging: Yes*